woohui/woohui.github.io/index.md

 Here is **Hui Wu (吴惠)**.<br>

-I am a PhD student in the College of Economics and Management, Huazhong Agricultural University, advised by [Prof. Xianpei Hong]().
-Prior to Huazhong Agricultural University,  I have worked on Guangdong University of Science and Technology.<br>
+I am a PhD student at the College of Economics and Management, Huazhong Agricultural University.
+Previously, I worked at Guangdong University of Science and Technology.

 ---